dojitza/dojitza.github.io/_posts/2020-02-10-UIP-2-–-Development environment.md

     └── main.cpp
 ```

 As I mentioned in my [introductory post]({% post_url 2020-02-09-UIP-1-–-Introduction %}), I will be starting out with SDL2 as my graphics library.
-In order to use SDL2, we need to make sure our project can link against it and include it's headers.
+In order to use SDL2, we need to make sure our project can link against it and include its headers.
 Note the `FindSDL2.cmake` file.
 This is required on Windows to find the SDL2 library.
 We will provide this file to cmake and it will find the library for us.
 This isn't all of it though.
 A very helpful [blog post](https://trenki2.github.io/blog/2017/06/02/using-sdl2-with-cmake/) pointed out that there is an additional file needed for cmake to sucessfuly find SDL2 on windows.
 It should be put directly into the folder of the unpacked SDL2 development library.

-The file should be named `sdl2-config.cmake` and here are it's contents:
+The file should be named `sdl2-config.cmake` and here are its contents:

 ```cmake
 set(SDL2_INCLUDE_DIRS "${CMAKE_CURRENT_LIST_DIR}/include")